Electrical-Extrusion/sprint-4/Objective 7 - HTTP Protocol.md

 ## We Do
 Use wireshark to follow a HTTP stream

-Instructor should note the 'GET' requests, 200 OK codes under info
+Instructor should note the 'GET' requests, 200 OK codes under info.

+Look at aggregated (exported) HTTP data together

 ## You Do